-It does not follow from their lack of speech, however, that chimpanzees are incapable of language, that is a human-like grammar.
+It does not follow from their lack of speech, however, that chimpanzees are incapable of language, that is, a human-like grammar.
 Perhaps they can acquire grammar and speak if they could only use grammar some way other than with a voice.
-The obvious alternative is sign language, since all primates have extremely dexterous hands and sign language is a language.
-You have probably already read about the regular chimpanzees Washoe and Nim Chimpsky, and the lowland gorilla Koko, all of whom learned to sign and interact very naturally with their trainers.
+The obvious alternative is sign language.
+All primates have extremely dexterous hands and sign language is a language.
+You have probably already read about the regular chimpanzees Washoe and Nim Chimpsky, and the lowland gorilla, Koko, all of whom learned to sign and interact very naturally with their trainers.
 All of these animals were taught to sign in order to get food, tickling, grooming, toys, and to get out of their cages.
 The question, then, is whether chimpanzee and gorilla signing is language; is it based on grammatical rules?

 What is Language?

 We have all managed to get around in a foreign country by 'talking with our hands'.
 This is possible because language is not the only symbolic means of communication.
 In order to prove that chimpanzees and gorillas are capable of language, and not simply a different kind of symbolic communication system, they must learn a sign language with the basic characteristics of human language.
 These include the following.